 On the afternoon of November 16, the President of the FLCA submitted a detailed list of questions regarding the budget for, and specific aspects of the campus project to DPW.
 Mr. Sisco wrote back stating that DPR would respond, but would commit to no date by which they would do so.
-As of early January the promised questions and answers have not been posted.

 The DPR made its presentation to the Fine Arts Commission on November 18, 2021.
 Following that presentation, on November 20, 2021, the Fine Arts Commission issued a letter in which it still found fault with portions of the design - primarily with the planned exterior materials.
 As a result, the DPR must again return to the Commission.
-Presumably that will take place some time in late winter or early Spring of 2022.
+Presumably that will take place some time in early Spring of 2022.